Function Templates

 Templates are a very powerful tool in C++.
 We are only scratching the surface.
 Next lab we will look at template classes.

-Create a template function that takes two random access iterators start, end
+Create a template function that takes two random access iterators start, end.
+It should sort all the number in the range

-.
+[start, end).
 Your function should work with both pointers to an array and iterators to a container that has randomaccess

 iterators.
 Make appropriate pre/post comments.
 Your precomment should include the assumption that the iterators/pointers given to

-the function are valid, with start <= end
+the function are valid, with start <= end.

 Work on Friday's assignment.
 Next lab we will look at class templates.